 CBD products have definitely gone more mainstream since the 2018 Farm Bill decriminalized hemp, but there are still dangers to be aware of when looking for reputable cannabidiol–especially when purchasing online.
 It’s more common than you might think.
 This Penn Medicine study from 2017 found that almost 70% of the CBD products they tested had different cannabinoid levels than advertised on the label.

 Hemp-derived CBD is a largely unregulated industry, which means there are plenty of bad actors out there trying to take advantage of people.
 It doesn’t help that industry jargon can make deciphering what’s actually in the hemp tincture your purchasing complicated.
-Fear not, just follow these simple tips you’ll be purchasing CBD online safely and with confidence in no time!
+Fear not, just follow these simple tips and you’ll be purchasing CBD online safely and with confidence in no time!

 Avoid Third-Party Sellers Like Amazon for CBD